osama-maree/graduation-project/README.md

 - At this stage, we are planning to complete a site through which you can complete transactions electronically as much as possible as much as possible by providing a smooth and simple user interface that allows the user to open a transaction such as selling, for example, and track it electronically and find out if there is a defect in this transaction immediately and know the defect and work to fix it as soon as possible to complete the procedures faster and less tired and effort.

+### OBJECTIVE

+1. Building a website that keeps a record of transactions and citizens' rights and properties.
+2. Ensure that the website is responsive and easy to handle.
+3. Ensure data protection and preservation from damage and loss instead of papers.
+4. Ensure that the site achieves its desired goal, which is to make it easier for citizens, save money and time, and reduce the burden.
+5. The platform should be easy to navigate and use, even for individuals with limited technical knowledge or experience